MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-policy-reference.md

 Using this customized text

-*%%AppliedActions%% File name %%FileName%% via %%ProcessName%% is not allowed by your organization.
+*%%AppliedActions%% File name %%FileName%% via %%ProcessName%% isn't allowed by your organization.
 Select  'Allow' if you want to bypass the policy %%PolicyName%%*

 produces this text in the customized notification:

-*pasting from the clipboard File Name: Contoso doc 1 via WINWORD.EXE is not allowed by your organization.
-Click 'Allow' button if you want to bypass the policy Contoso highly confidential*
+*pasting from the clipboard File Name: Contoso doc 1 via WINWORD.EXE isn't allowed by your organization.
+Select the 'Allow' button if you want to bypass the policy Contoso highly confidential*

 > [!NOTE]
 > User notifications and policy tips are not available for the On-premises location